Meghan, Duchess of Sussex: On Twitter and other platforms

 In March 2019, European consulting firm 89up reported on their discovery of 1,103 highly connected Twitter accounts with more than two and a half million tweets in favor of Meghan, most of which appeared to be bots carrying out "coordinated attacks" on royal correspondents who had reported negatively on her.
 In the same year, CNN had reported on research by Hope not Hate, stating that out of 5,200 "abusive tweets directed at Meghan" in January and February 2019, 3,600 came from a small group of trolls.
 In March 2019, the royal family introduced new rules for followers commenting on its official social media accounts in response to the online abuse aimed at Meghan and her sister-in-law Catherine.

 In October 2021, Twitter analytics service Bot Sentinel alleged they found 83 accounts with a combined number of 187,631 followers that were possibly responsible for approximately 70% of the negative content posted about Meghan and Harry.
 The report prompted an investigation by Twitter.
 The company stated that it found no evidence of "widespread coordination" between the accounts and said that it had taken action against users who violated Twitter's conduct policy.
 Bot Sentinel released three more reports in the following months.

 In January 2022, the BBC named Meghan and Harry among people whose photos and videos were used in fake instant profits advertisements and bitcoin-related investment schemes.

 Among theories widespread on social media, including Twitter and YouTube, were unfounded assertions that Meghan had faked her pregnancies, instead using surrogate mother(s), or that her children do not exist at all.
 Meghan's half-sister, Samantha, was reported to have run multiple Twitter accounts that targeted Meghan.

 Titles, styles and arms

-Meghan became a princess of the United Kingdom upon her marriage to Prince Harry, entitled to the style of Royal Highness.
+Meghan became a princess of the United Kingdom upon her marriage to Harry, entitled to the style of Royal Highness.
 After her marriage, she was styled "Her Royal Highness The Duchess of Sussex".
 She also holds the titles of Countess of Dumbarton and Baroness Kilkeel.
 She is the first person to hold the title "Duchess of Sussex".

 Following the Duke and Duchess's decision to step back from royal duties in 2020, the couple agreed not to use the style of Royal Highness in practice or publicly, but they are still referred to as "His/Her Royal Highness" in legal and private settings.
+A letter from the Lord Chamberlain, issued at the direction of King Charles III in 2026, reaffirmed that their HRH styles were still in abeyance.

-During Meghan's trip to Nigeria in May 2024, Igwe Alfred Achebe, the Obi of Onitsha, and Oba Abdulrosheed Akanbi, the Oluwo of Iwo, gave her the chieftaincy titles Ada Mazi and Adetokunbo.
+During Meghan's trip to Nigeria in May 2024, Igwe Alfred Achebe, the Obi of Onitsha, and Oba Abdulrasheed Adewale Akanbi, the Oluwo of Iwo, gave her the chieftaincy titles Ada Mazi and Adetokunbo.